-Perhaps your RV shower is small, you’ve run out of water, have a full grey tank, or maybe you’re a van lifer/small RVer without a shower in your rig.
+There are several reasons you may want to take a shower at a truck stop when RVing.
+Perhaps your RV shower is small, you’ve run out of water, you have a full gray tank, or you’re a van lifer/small RVer without a shower in your rig.

-After all, staying clean becomes ever-more important while travelling in an RV because you’re probably adventuring into the rugged wilderness.
+After all, staying clean becomes more important while traveling in an RV because you’re probably adventuring into the rugged wilderness.

 How Do I Find A Truck Stop With Showers?